Elvira (song): The Oak Ridge Boys version

 "Elvira" was certified platinum for sales of two million units by the Recording Industry Association of America, a distinction for a country song that for years it shared only with "Islands in the Stream" by Kenny Rogers and Dolly Parton.

+In 1982 at the 24th Annual Grammy Awards, "Elvira" by the Oak Ridge Boys won the Grammy for Best Country Performance by a Duo or Group with Vocal.

 Single and album edits

 The single version fades out after the first key change, more than a minute earlier than the album version (which features two more key changes and "oom pa-pa mow mow" choruses).

 Re-recordings

 The group has re-recorded the song several times since its original release.

-In 2009, a live version was released on the group's "A Gospel Journey" DVD and CD.
+In 2009, a live version was released on the group's A Gospel Journey DVD and CD.
 This version includes a guest appearance from Tim Duncan on bass vocals for one line.

-In 2011, in recognition of the 30th anniversary of the group's original recording, a new version was recorded and released on "It's Only Natural", an album released exclusively through Cracker Barrel Old Country Store.
+In 2011, in recognition of the 30th anniversary of the group's original recording, a new version was recorded and released on It's Only Natural, an album released exclusively through Cracker Barrel Old Country Store.
 The new version was produced by the original's producer, Ron Chancey.

-Also in 2011, a version was recorded with the Dukes of Dixieland for their "When Country Meets Dixie" album.
+Also in 2011, a version was recorded with the Dukes of Dixieland for their When Country Meets Dixie album.

-Another live version was released on the Oak Ridge Boys' 2014 live album, "Boys Night Out."
+Another live version was released on the Oak Ridge Boys' 2014 live album, Boys Night Out.

 In 2015, the Oak Ridge Boys recorded the song with a cappella group Home Free on their album Country Evolution.

-In 2017, the group recorded a live-in-the-studio version with Blake Shelton as a Spotify exclusive release.
+In 2017, the group recorded a "live-in-the-studio" version with Blake Shelton as a Spotify exclusive release.